placeholder

 • Free loan of equipment, as available in your area, e.g. hospital style bed, safety and mobility aides, commodes, hospital gowns, etc.

-• Home support: free of charge to you, i.e. trained Community Health Workers who will provide assistance with personal care and meal preparation for the patient, and provide a break (respite) for their caregiver.
+• Home support: Free of charge to you, i.e. trained community health workers who will provide assistance with personal care and meal preparation for the patient, and provide a break (respite) for their caregiver.

 You must be registered by your doctor with the Northern Health Palliative Care Program and assessed by your local Home Health / Community Care Services before receiving these services.

-BC Palliative Care Benefits Program
+BC Palliative Care Benefits program

 This is a provincial program that provides selected prescription and over the counter medications which may be needed to control your symptoms.
 Ask your doctor to register you for this program, if you are eligible.